Category: Prescribing

 Overview of eye drops

 Medicines reconciliation is the process of accurately listing a person’s medicines.
-This often takes place when they’re admitted into a service and is an important day to day job of a junior doctor.
+This often takes place when they’re admitted into a service and is an important day to day job of a resident doctor.
 It has been demonstrated that patients admitted to the hospital for non-ophthalmic reasons do not always receive their eye drops as prescribed.

 Read More »